 Teaching and Residential Life

-While at Chapel Hill, Dr Liu’s teaching was recognised with the Future Faculty Fellowship Program award, and she was also the Medieval and Early Modern Studies Ryan-Headley Scholar.
+While at Chapel Hill, Asst Prof Liu’s teaching was recognised with the Future Faculty Fellowship Program award, and she was also the Medieval and Early Modern Studies Ryan-Headley Scholar.
 She has served on search committees, speaker committees, and colloquium planning committees at UNC.
 She organised the King’s College London/UNC Conference (2010-11) on Theories of Ideas in Early Modern Philosophy.
-From 2007-2008, Dr Liu served as the director of the Philosophy Outreach Program, which runs philosophy programmes in a youth detention center, various high schools and retirement communities in the greater area surrounding Chapel Hill.
+From 2007-2008, Asst Prof Liu served as the director of the Philosophy Outreach Program, which runs philosophy programmes in a youth detention center, various high schools and retirement communities in the greater area surrounding Chapel Hill.

 On Joining Yale-NUS College

 I grew up in a Southern Californian community comprised predominately of new immigrants.
 Because both my parents worked several jobs after they immigrated to the US, I was raised largely by my grandmother who never learned to speak English.
 At home, we spoke exclusively in Mandarin, while on the playgrounds in school my peers spoke Mandarin, Korean or Spanish.
 Immigrant communities have a unique set of hurdles relevant to higher education.
 Extra curricular activities were tolerated, or sometimes required, only insofar as they were necessary for admittance to a university where one was expected to take up one of a few “acceptable” majors.